 Due to the presence of numerous sources of ionizing radiation in the natural environment (i.e. around us and inside us), the dose received from these types of sources has been named the natural dose, or background.

 The natural dose varies around the world by more than a factor of ten.
 This variation arises from differences in soil composition, type of materials used for building, food and water, to the altitude (the higher the altitude, the larger the irradiation from cosmic sources), etc. Nevertheless, the main contribution (over 50%) comes from the inhalation of radioactive Radon gas products found in the air we breathe.
 Another important contributor to the natural dose is from K-40 inside our bodies.
 In North America, the natural dose varies between 2 and 3 mSv (200 and 300 mrem) per year.

 The total dose received by an average person in North America is, in fact, bigger than the amount shown above.
 This is due to artificially produced radiation and is referred to as the artificial dose.
 The main artificial dose in North America comes from X-ray machines used in medical diagnoses.

 Canadian federal regulations impose a limit for artificial dose received from sources other than medical purposes.
 This value was recently established for members of the general public at 1 mSv (100 mrem) per year.

 4.11 Dose rates

 Each of the terms used above (Exposure, Absorbed Dose, Radiation Equivalent Dose, etc.) can also be described as a function of time.
 When doing so, the terms are called: Exposure rate, Absorbed Dose rate, Equivalent Dose rate, etc. The units of measure remain the same but, the values are divided by the time interval.
-For example we can have absorbed dose rate received in a minute is measured in mGy/min, effective dose received in year in mSv/year, etc.
+For example, we can have absorbed dose rate received in a minute is measured in mGy/min, effective dose received in a year in mSv/year, etc.